Typical well water is at high risk of contaminants such as bacteria/parasites, lead, and sediment.

 If you notice your toilet won’t stop running, the fill valve may be to blame.
 Running occurs when the fill valve (which allows water into the tank) isn’t closing completely.
 If your toilet is only running occasionally, it’s probably that the valve is only opening in short spurts.
 We’ll come in and diagnose the problem; It may be that the valve is failing to stop incoming water because there are broken toilet parts.
-In that case, we’ll replace the parts to get your toilet performing in tip-top shape.
+In that case, our toilet repair in Kansas City specialists will replace the parts to get your toilet performing in tip-top shape.

 Leaks could also be the reason for your toilet running.
 Leaks normally occur in the tank via the tank bolts or toilet flush valve.
 To fix the problem, we remove the tank from the bowl and replace the parts that are causing the problem (tank bolts, rubber washers, gaskets on toilet flush valve).
 We can also take care of the problem if there are leaks around the fill valve.
 If leaks are due to cracks in the tank, a new toilet will be necessary.